 James Franklin believes that skating has always been a cultural element in their lives.
 “Most of the mainstream white crowd abandoned roller rinks by the late 70s and 80s,” he says.
 “But for us black folk, it has continued as a favorite recreational activity till today.”

 Indoor roller rinks aren’t as popular as they used to be.
 You’ll find only a handful of operational and packed rinks in LA.
 Franklin’s regular destination, Moonlight Rollerway, is one.
 World on Wheels is an even more popular joint in Mid-city.
-San Fernando Valley’s Northridge Skateland continues to attract decent crowds, especially from the black community in the city.
+San Fernando Valley’s Northridge Skateland continues to attract decent crowds, especially from the city’s black community.

-However, there are countless other cases of rinks closing down or abandoning operations owing to poor turnouts.
-LA’s racial divide in the past and rising property costs today contribute to the downfall of old rinks that experienced untold traffic in the past.
+However, there are countless other cases of rinks closing or abandoning operations due to poor attendance.
+LA’s racial divide in the past and rising property costs today contribute to the downfall of old rinks that once saw untold traffic.

 “Skating is an incredibly liberating experience, and there’s no comparison to any other activity,” Tracy says.
 “You go to the theatre on a date or join a book club with like-minded people.
 With skating, there’s no dependence on the presence of friends or companions.
 You can break free in solitude and enjoy the movement in peace.
 Of course, doing it with friends is even better.
 It’s simply a win-win all the way!”